Murder Mystery 2

 Murder Mystery 2 is a 2023 American action comedy mystery film directed by Jeremy Garelick and written by James Vanderbilt.
-It is a sequel to the 2019 film Murder Mystery, and it stars Adam Sandler and Jennifer Aniston with Mark Strong, Mélanie Laurent, Jodie Turner-Smith and John Kani.
+It is a sequel to the 2019 film Murder Mystery, and it stars Adam Sandler and Jennifer Aniston with Mark Strong, Mélanie Laurent, Jodie Turner-Smith, and John Kani.

-Murder Mystery 2 was released by Netflix on March 31, 2023.
-Like the original film, it received mixed reviews from critics.
+Murder Mystery 2 was released on Netflix on March 31, 2023.
+Like its predecessor, the film received mixed reviews from critics.

 Plot

 Nick and Audrey Spitz work as full-time private detectives, although their agency falls on hard times after a few bad cases.
 One night, while arguing about which direction to take their careers, the Spitzes receive a call from their friend, the Maharajah Vikram, who invites them to his wedding on his private island.

 At the ceremony, Audrey notices a cloaked figure following Vik's elephant.
 A dead body falls from the elephant and turns out to be Lou, the bodyguard.
-Nick suspects that it is a diversion and watches Vik's abduction by a mysterious figure who leaves the island on a boat.
+Nick rightly suspects that it is a diversion but cannot prevent Vik's abduction by a mysterious figure who leaves the island on a boat.
 The couple determines that at least two perpetrators must have been involved: one to create the diversion and the other to kidnap Vik.
 The next morning, the group is joined by a team of professional detectives, led by former MI6 hostage negotiator Connor Miller.
 The kidnapper calls and demands a ransom of $70 million in exchange for Vik, arranging a meeting at the Arc de Triomphe.

 Traveling to Paris, Miller takes Nick and Audrey to the exchange point.
 The kidnappers force the couple into a van at gunpoint.
 A fight ensues and the van crashes.
 The kidnappers frame Nick and Audrey for Vik's abduction and Miller is seemingly killed when his car explodes after taking back the briefcase of money.
 A mysterious figure retrieves the briefcase but is immediately run down by a second assailant in a garbage truck, who takes the briefcase and speeds off.

-With the assistance of Inspector Delacroix, Nick and Audrey trace the truck to a countryside château where they are ambushed by Sekou and Imani, who, while admitting to trying to steal the money, insist they are not the kidnappers.
+With the assistance of Inspector Delacroix, Nick and Audrey trace the truck to a countryside château where they are ambushed by Vikram's ex-fiancée Sekou and her submissive friend Imani, who, while admitting to trying to steal the money, insist they are not the kidnappers.
 Sekou shoots Imani and attempts to kill the couple by knocking over a candle to ignite the room, but is shot dead by a dying Imani.
 Nick and Audrey escape and call Delacroix and the others, requesting Vik be brought to the Le Jules Verne restaurant at the Eiffel Tower.
 Vik appears at the rendezvous, strapped into a bomb vest.
 Nick reasons that the killer would never jeopardize the ransom.
 The bomb's countdown is suspended, and Miller, the mastermind of the abduction, appears; he had faked his death by hiding in a bomb-proof titanium chamber within the car.
 He attempts to kill the group, but Audrey clings to his harness and is pulled to the top floor.